 The only way forwards was backwards.
 To counter the market change I started reducing my overheads on a massive scale, I looked at everything and cut it.

-On the business sales side of things I turned my back on retail and stopped supplying small events and parties.
+I turned my back on retail and stopped supplying small events and parties.
 I no longer focused on trying to build a massive turnover (£505,000 in 1998), I now wanted to sell stuff with a good margin (air filled balloons) to clients who paid on time.
 I concentrated on a niche – large scale balloon drops and outdoor retail arches.
 By focusing on just 2 products I was able to satisfy corporate customers and give them 100%, rather than trying to do a million things (badly).